NHOrus/srwq-compilation/episode-02.md

 You are in the R-Blade, a prototype stolen by the Shadow Mirrors so they can design the R-Eins.
 Its doing quite well so far but you've been quite rough on it, it could do with a repair.
 You've picked up a Mega Beam Rifle and a Lion Railgun to give yourself some more firepower, but you're not sure you have that much ammo left.

 Your wingman is Russel Bagman, an Irishman who recruited you into the Shadow Mirrors.
 He seems to be good at multitasking, as he can pilot a mech as well as he can do intelligence work.
 He's flying a red Gespenst MkII-M, a well-armed Shadow Mirror with Tesla Drive and Slash Rippers.
-He's currently carrying the head-cockpit of a Randgrith, containing Ibis Douglas, who insists that the Gespenst belongs to Sliegh Priestly.
+He's currently carrying the head-cockpit of a Randgrith, containing Ibis Douglas, who insists that the Gespenst belongs to Sleigh Priestly.

 You're accompanied by Latooni Subota in a heavily damaged Randgrith.
 You remember her from The School as being top of the class at everything and something of a teachers pet.
 She barely remembers you and seems to be treating you as some sort of distraction so she can get better shots.